-Data analysis is performed on an annual basis and published in the WIPP Geotechnical Analysis Report and provided to the EPA every November as part of the 40 CFR §194.4(b)(4) change report.
+Data analysis is performed on an annual basis and published in the WIPP Geotechnical Analysis Report and provided to the EPA, if available, prior to their annual monitoring inspection.

 4.2 Groundwater Monitoring Program

 Groundwater monitoring at WIPP is carried out in accordance with the WIPP Groundwater Monitoring Program Plan (WP 02-1).
 Its purpose is to collect groundwater data from numerous wells located near the facility.